What is to give light must endure burning.

 Here’s my own tale about teaching creative writing in a rehabilitation facility.

-Anna* is twenty-five when she enters SoHo, as we call Sojourner House, a residential rehabilitation facility for women who have children.
+Anna1All names of inmates or residents have been changed to protect their privacy. is twenty-five when she enters SoHo, as we call Sojourner House, a residential rehabilitation facility for women who have children.
 She’s come to us from Allegheny County Jail; she is a recovering heroin addict, drug dealer, and mother of a small boy.
 She also has an innate talent for writing.
 I’m struck, first of all, by the amount of writing Anna does—easily three times what the other women are doing—and then by the quality of her writing.
 I’m moved, too, by both her honesty and sense of story.
 I find myself looking forward to her presence, to her questions about narrative and structure, and to the increasing sophistication in the craft of her essays.
 She’s generous and insightful in her criticism and support of the other women’s work, and the workshop feels a little empty when she’s not there.

 One day, she comes in, not her usual ebullient self.
 Her eyes are puffy; her face, swollen.
 She slumps down in her seat.